 Breaking down the CSDDD: What it means for business and how to get started

 The European Union’s Corporate Sustainability Due Diligence Directive (CSDDD) is here, and it’s set to shake things up.
 Designed to promote sustainable and responsible business practices, the directive ensures that companies address the environmental and human rights impacts of their operations and supply chains.
-It’s bold, it’s necessary, and for businesses falling under its scope, it’s time to pay attention.
+It’s bold, it’s necessary and, for businesses falling under its scope, it’s time to pay attention.

 What is the CSDDD?